Danaïdes

-In Greek mythology, the Danaïdes (/dəˈneɪ.ɪdiːz/; Δαναΐδες), also Danaides or Danaids, were the fifty daughters of Danaus, king of Libya.
+In Greek mythology, the Danaïdes (/dəˈneɪ.ɪdiːz/; Δαναΐδες, /grc/) also Danaides or Danaids, were the fifty daughters of Danaus, king of Libya.
 In the most common version of the myth, the daughters were forced to marry the sons of Danaus' brother Aegyptus.
 In retaliation, Danaus commanded them to kill their husbands on their wedding night, and all but one, Hypermnestra, obeyed.
 The Danaids were then condemned to spend eternity carrying water in a sieve or perforated jug.

-The myth of the Danaids is found in numerous written accounts from antiquity, such as in the writings of Apollodorus, Pindar, and Pausanius.
+The myth of the Danaids is found in numerous written accounts from antiquity, such as in the writings of Apollodorus, Pindar, and Pausanias.
 The names of the Danaids are inscribed in lists from Apollodorus and Hyginus, though they differ greatly.

 Sources from Antiquity

 The most complete version of the Danaid myth is found in Apollodorus's Bibliotheca.
-The story was also documented by several other authors in ancient Greece and Rome, such as in Pindar's Pythian Odes, Pausanius' Description of Greece, and Hyginus's Fabulae.
+The story was also documented by several other authors in ancient Greece and Rome, such as in Pindar's Pythian Odes, Pausanias' Description of Greece, and Hyginus's Fabulae.
 Aeschylus also devoted a dramatic trilogy to the subject, containing The Suppliants, The Egyptians, and The Danaids, or perhaps a tetralogy including Amymone.
 The Danaids are also the subject of an epic poem which has been lost, called the Danais.

-In the Metamorphoses by Roman poet Ovid, the Danaids are referenced briefly as the “daughters of Belus,” or the Beliedes in some translations, after their grandfather Belus.
+In the Metamorphoses by Roman poet Ovid, the Danaids are referenced briefly as the “daughters of Belus”, or the Belides in some translations, after their grandfather Belus.
 They appear to Orpheus when he enters Hades, appearing alongside other mythical figures such as Sisyphus.

 They also are referenced in Strabo’s Geography, where he describes how the Danaids discovered water underneath the region of Lerna, bringing wells to the previously waterless region surrounding Argos.